Taste biodynamic wines at DeLoach Vineyards in Sonoma County

 Horse & Plow, Sebastopol

 Owners Suzanne Hagins and Chris Condos are so committed to making wine only from certified organic grapes, they say so right on the label!
-It's not as common as you might think.
-This husband and wife team, both career winemakers, have managed to put together a little garden oasis amid the apple trees of Sebastopol, and they pour organic cider, too, with wine fresh from the tap at their stylish tasting room.
-Look for their new certified organic wine, too — which means no sulfites added — when it's available, as well as a Biodynamic wine or two.
+This husband and wife team, both career winemakers, have managed to put together a little garden oasis amid the apple trees of Sebastopol where they pour organic cider alongside wine fresh from the tap at their stylish tasting room.
+Look for their new certified organic wine — which means no sulfites added — like the Gewürztraminer Carneros and The Gardener Pinot Noir.

-Other wineries that practice Biodynamic or organic farming in this region include:
+Other wineries that practice Biodynamic or organic farming in Sonoma County include:

 Written by Sonoma Insider James Knight.